markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

 ### Step 6: Commission Matter device into existing IP network

-Before communicating with the Matter device, first have it join the existing IP network.
+Before communicating with the Matter device, first it must join an existing IP network.

 Matter devices may use different commissioning channel.
 Typically, devices which are not yet connected to the target IP network use Bluetooth LE as the commissioning channel.
-On the other hand, if the device is already joined to the IP network it is enough to only commission it to the Matter network over IP protocol.
+However, if the device has already joined an IP network, the only thing needed is to commission it to the Matter network over the IP protocol.

 #### Commissioning over Bluetooth LE